scardine/mailchimp-gardening/README.md

 cant't handle more than a couple thousand addresses at a time.
 Try to feed more than that and you start to get "Gateway Timeout" errors.

-If you are not using double opt-in, from time to time the compliance team you force you to prune your lists.
-It is very boring to unsubscribe 100,000 adresses manually.
+Even if you are using double opt-in, from time to time the compliance team may force you to prune your lists.

+It is very boring to unsubscribe 100,000 adresses manually in small batches, so I wrote this.

 HOW?
 ----

-First, install mailsnake, if you don't have it already:
+First, install some libs, if you don't have them already:

     pip install mailsnake
+    pip install requests

 Next, select the segment you want to prune.
 For example, if you have to unsubscribe every hotmail address without proven activity: